-Views of the USSR, 1993.
+Views of the USSR, 1992/93.
 Oil, graphite and collage on canvas, 48 x 60 inches.

 My Great Great Grandfather, 1993.
 Oil on canvas, 10 x 8 inches

 Since the piece was done as an experiment, much of what I had been doing came together on this one surface.
-I just finished up two years painting patterns and florals (gouache decorative paintings) for the home fashions industry (bed linens specifically), my first job out of Cal Arts before I began teaching, and I was eager to get back to the kind of figurative family history-based works I began in my graduate studies.
+For money, I was painting patterns and florals (gouache decorative paintings) for the home fashions industry (bed linens specifically), my first job out of Cal Arts before I began teaching, and I was eager to get back to the kind of figurative family history-based works I began in my graduate studies.
 Concurrently, I had started my obsessive collecting of old books, but also some not so old books.
 I found wonderful images of Jane Fonda in her Workout book, and other books with images of women with weights or doing core dance exercises, (I used these same books to create routines when I taught dance and water aerobics in the 80s).
 The book jacket from a picture book of images of the USSR provided the type/text that I was attracted to in so much pop art.
 At the time, I felt this experimental piece was beginning to address how my identity could come together over time and spanning different media via collage.
 Throughout the past 30-plus years, I’ve been working with images of women in many contexts.
 Here, the female presence is minor and subtle, underlying the massive palm trees, presence of Russia, and the most important Jewish male from my own family history, who himself is barely visible.